rasulovmuxtor/cookiecutter-django-firabase-auth/docs/project-generation-options.rst

 use_rest_firebase_auth:
     Indicates whether the project should be configured to use `Firebase Authentication` in `Django Rest Framework`_.

+create_admin:
+    Creates an admin in first launch. so, you could enter the Django admin after an initial start.

 frontend_pipeline:
     Select a pipeline to compile and optimise frontend assets (JS, CSS, ...):